 As mentioned in the introduction, every graph of diameter $2$ and girth $5$ is a CB-graph.
 In particular, the Petersen graph and the Hoffman-Singleton graph are CB-graphs.
 It is also easy to construct CB-graphs of arbitrary diameter and of girth $5$.
 Namely, if $G_1$ and $G_2$ are two CB-graphs, then the \emph{wedge graph} $G_1\bigvee G_2$ obtained by identifying a single vertex of $G_1$ with a single vertex of $G_2$ also has convex balls.
 However, the graphs constructed in this way are not $2$-connected.
 The next result shows that this is the unique way of producing CB-graphs of girth $5$ and arbitrary diameter.

 \begin{proposition} The finite $2$-connected triangle-free CB-graphs are exactly the Moore graphs of diameter $2$.
-Consequently, every block in a finite triangle-free CB-graph is either a pentagon or the Petersen graph or the Hoffman-Singleton graph or (if it exists) a Moore graph of diameter $2$ and degree $57$. \end{proposition}
+Consequently, every block in a finite triangle-free CB-graph is either a pentagon, or the Petersen graph, or the Hoffman-Singleton graph, or (if it exists) a Moore graph of diameter $2$ and degree $57$. \end{proposition}

-\begin{proof} To prove Theorem \ref{thm: Moore} we will use the following result of Stemple \cite{Stemple} about geodetic graphs of diameter $2$ (recall that a graph $G$ is \emph{geodetic} if there exists a unique shortest path between any pair of vertices of $G$).
+\begin{proof} A graph $G$ is \emph{geodetic} if there exists a unique shortest path between any pair of vertices of $G$.
+Observe that by INC, a triangle-free CB-graph is necessarily geodetic.
+To prove Proposition \ref{thm: Moore} we use the following result of Stemple \cite{Stemple} about geodetic graphs of diameter $2$.
 We use its formulation from \cite{Blokhuis1988}.